blueschistrocks/Amazon_Vine_Analysis/README.md

 ## Summary

-- A vast majority of the helful reviews for Furniture are made by non-Vine verified_purchase customers.
+- A vast majority of the helful reviews for Furniture are made by non-Vine customers.
-- Vine verified_purchase customers appeared to provide a higher percentage of Five-star rating, therefore some bias from Vine members vs non-Vine members is likely.
+- Vine customers appeared to provide a higher percentage of Five-star rating, therefore some bias from Vine members vs non-Vine members is likely.
 However, given that they provide fewer that 1% of the overall reviews the potential bias would have a negligible impact.

 ## Recommendations
+I recommend additional analysis overall product types to see if the Vine reviews are similar to the Furniture data set or vary depending on the product type.

+# Tools Used

 The following were used to complete the analysis:
 -	Spark